Why You Should Move To Cambodia Immediately

 Often a quick stopover on the infamous ‘banana pancake’ trail, Cambodia is becoming a top destination to stay, settle and become part of the scenery.
 With the rise of world connectivity, freelancing and ‘digital nomadism’, many people are interested in finding locations that allow them to work remotely for a lower price of living and other added benefits (who wouldn’t want to live by the beach?)

-Here are the top reasons why Cambodia should be your destination of choice.
+Here are the top reasons why a move to Cambodia should be your destination of choice.

 GREAT LIVING CONDITIONS

 Supermarkets in Cambodia offer a variety of European and North American products, particularly compared to neighbouring countries.
 Many restauranteurs in Vietnam nip across the border for the much wider range of food products available.
-Whatever your penchant; cheese, sausages, cured meats, wine, bread or dairy, it is easily available.
+Whatever your penchant; cheese, sausages, cured meats, wine, bread or dairy, it is easily available during your move to Cambodia.

 Related article – Check out our costs of living in Chaing Mai, Thailand